datastaxdevs/workshop-nosqlbench/_src_README.md

     nb --copy cql-keyvalue
 ```

-> **Tip**: feel free to interrupt the previous benchmark, if it still runs, with Ctrl-C.

 (you can also get a comprehensive list of all available workloads with
 `nb --list-workloads`, by the way, and a more fine-grained output with
 `nb --list-scenarios`.)